Key Takeaways

 Because of their colloquial nature, negative tags are commonly contracted: didn't we? haven't you? aren't they?
 This is much less formal than did not we? or did we not?

-Ambiguous Contractions
+Ambiguous Contractions in English

 Most contractions ending in 'd and 's are ambiguous.
-The 'd can represent either had or would's can represent either has or is.
+The 'd can represent either had or would; 's can represent either has or is.
 All the same, the meaning of these contractions is usually clear from their context.
 For instance, "Sam's finished his term paper" implies completion in the past (Sam has finished), while "Sam's tired" is in the present tense, meaning Sam is.

-Multiple Contractions
+Multiple Contractions in English

 They may look odd in print, but certain multiple contractions such as I'd've (or I'd'a) and wouldn't've are fairly common in speech.
 We like shortcuts, so it's easy to say something like, "If I'd've told you the real reason, you probably wouldn't've come back with me."
 Quite often, we don't even notice it.
 The words just run together as we talk.